alnutile/codeship-writings/behat.md

 What we are doing is setting up a `.env.codeship` just for CodeShip settings and also setting a new `base_url` as well as using Selenium on `127.0.0.1`

-Step 2 the `.env.codeship` file.
+### Step Two: The `.env.codeship` file.

 Make that file in the root of your application and add to it this

 ```
 APP_ENV=codeship